captbaritone/jordaneldredge.com/_posts/2018-03-10-making-the-case-for-building-something-useless.md

 ## It has provided me value personally

 When I started Winamp2-js, my JavaScript experience was limited to hacking JQuery plugins together without really understanding anything that I was doing.
 Winamp2-js was fun enough that I looked forward to coming home each night and working on it.
-In the process I taught myself "vanilla JavaScript", and eventually when that didn't scale, React, Redux and other tools.
+In the process I taught myself "vanilla JavaScript", and eventually when that didn't scale, React, Redux, and other tools.
 My experience gave me confidence to drive a migration toward these technologies at work, which ended up being good for my career there.

 Many of the problems which this project forced me to solve were not problems I ever would have come across in my day job but were valuable in my day job once I learned them.